Talmud Torah: Curriculum

 In the history of European Jewry, the Sephardim are said to have conducted their Talmud Torah schools more methodically than the Ashkenazim.
 The one in Amsterdam was highly praised by Shabbethai Horowitz ("Wawe ha-'Ammudim", p.
 9b, appended to "Shelah", Amsterdam, 1698).
 Shabbethai Bass, in the introduction to his Sifte Yeshanim (p.
 8a, ib.
 1680), describes this Talmud Torah and wishes it might serve as a model for other schools:

 It is built near the synagogue, and has six rooms, each accommodating a separate class under a melamed.
 The first class is for small boys who are learning to read their prayers.
 In the second class they learn the Pentateuch from beginning to end, with the musical accents.
 In the third, they translate the Pentateuch into the vernacular and use the Rashi commentary, divided into the regular weekly sidrot.

 In the fourth, they learn the Prophets and the Hagiographa, with the proper accents and translation.
 In the fifth, they learn grammar and begin upon a series of halakhic excerpts from the Talmud, the text being in Hebrew and the explanations in the vernacular.
 Before the approach of a holy day they memorize the laws in the Shulchan Aruch pertaining to that holy day.
 The sixth class is preparatory to the yeshivah in the bet ha-midrash, and is conducted by the ḥakam-rabbi.
 In this class every day one halakhah, with the commentaries of Rashi and the Tosafot, is studied, and compared with the conclusions in the codes of Maimonides, Asheri, and Caro.

 The hours of study are from 8 to 11 in the morning, and from 2 to 5 in the afternoon; in winter, till the Mincha prayer.
 The expense of maintaining this school is defrayed from a fund contributed by the members of the Ḥebra Talmud Torah.
 This Sephardic school made an exception to the rule of keeping the pupils in Talmud Torah all day, and a few hours of the night in the short winter days.

 In the Jewish diaspora

 Germany

 From 1724 to 1744, the Talmud Torah at Nikolsburg, Margraviate of Moravia, in the Holy Roman Empire (today in the Czech Republic), gave poor boys an education equal to that which was offered their more fortunate companions.
 The studies consisted of Siddur, Chumash (Pentateuch), and Talmud (Moritz Güdemann, Quellenschriften zur Gesch. des Unterrichts und der Erziehung bei den Deutschen Juden, p.
 275).
 The schools in Central and Eastern Europe retained the ancient type and methods of the Ashkenazic schools up to the middle of the 19th century, when a movement for improvement and better management took place in the larger cities.

+Ireland

+In Dublin, both Stratford National School and Stratford College in Rathgar are managed under the patronage of the Dublin Talmud Torah.
+Stratford College was founded in 1954 by the Dublin Jewish Community and has a multi-denominational ethos but is also committed to the religious education and formation of its Jewish students.